jacksbrand/microservices-ticket-app/README.md

 Continuing microservices work; app to buy and sell tickets between thrid party / private sellers

 > minikube ingress url for development purposes: _ticketing.dev_ (update /etc/hosts to point to the ip of your minikube, if using).
-> the 'common' module is npm published to @jackswebbrand-firetix/common
+> The 'common' module is npm published to @jackswebbrand-firetix/common

 **Services implemented:**